 In 2018, Giarrusso created a media literacy program called “A Journalist’s Toolbox to Fight Fake News” to help educators and students learn: the history of fake news, why it’s a phenomenon now, the hallmarks of legitimate news, how to identify and evaluate reliable sources online, how to fact check stories and sources, how to identify and evaluate media bias, and how to trace photos and information back to the original sources.

-Giarrusso volunteers as a middle school writing coach.
-In 2019, she was voted onto the Board of Directors for The Red and Black, the 126-year-old independent student newspaper at the University of Georgia, where she served twice as editor in chief.
+In 2019, she was voted onto the Board of Directors for The Red and Black, the 126-year-old independent student newspaper at the University of Georgia, where she served twice in college as editor in chief.

 Currently, Giarrusso is writing, editing and running production for a business-to-business website and newsletters.